tdincer/Electricity-Bill-Optimization/README.md

+### Problem Formulation

+Problem formulation is available in the [formulation.pdf](./formulation.pdf) file.

 ### Code

 The complete solution to the problem is given in the `optimizebill.py` file.

-To run the code:
+You can clone the repository and run the code from the root directory.
+E.g.

 ```python
 python3 optimizebill.py
 ```

-This code writes the results in a file named dispatch.csv with the following headers: *Timestamp, Charger1[kW], Charger2[kW], Charger3[kW], Charger4[kW]*.
+The code writes the results in a file named dispatch.csv with the following headers: *Timestamp, Charger1[kW], Charger2[kW], Charger3[kW], Charger4[kW]*.

-### Problem Formulation
+### Requirements

-Problem formulation is available in the formulation.pdf file.
+Python 3.6+ is required.

+The following should install all requirements `pip install numpy pandas scipy matplotlib`.